gradle/gradle/design-docs/dependency-management.md

 2. Rename `ModuleVersionSelectionReason` to `ComponentSelectionReason`.
 3. Introduce a `org.gradle.api.artifacts.component.ComponentIdentifier` type.
     - `displayName` property returns some arbitrary human-consumable value.
-4. Introduce a `ModuleComponentIdentifier` type that extends `ComponentIdentifier` and add a private implementation.
+4. Introduce a `ModuleComponentIdentifier` type that extends `ComponentIdentifier` and add an internal implementation.
     - `group` property
     - `name` property
     - `version` property
 5. Introduce a `org.gradle.api.artifacts.component.ComponentSelector` type.
     - `displayName` property returns some arbitrary human-consumable value.
-6. Introduce a `ModuleComponentSelector` type that extends `ComponentSelector` and add a private implementation.
+6. Introduce a `ModuleComponentSelector` type that extends `ComponentSelector` and add an internal implementation.
     - `group` property
     - `name` property
     - `version` property
 7. Change `ResolvedComponentResult`:
     - Change `getId()` to return a `ComponentIdentifier`.
-Implementation should implement `ModuleComponentIdentifier`.
+Implementation should return a `ModuleComponentIdentifier` implementation.
     - Add `ModuleComponentIdentifier getPublishedAs()`.
 Mark method as `@Nullable`.
 Implementation should return the same as value as `getId()` (for now).
 8. Change the methods of `DependencyResult` and `UnresolvedDependencyResult` to use `ComponentSelector` instead of `ModuleVersionSelector`.